Vaccination for Grade 4 Pupils

 What side effects are possible with HPV vaccines?

-The vaccines against HPV infections are safe.
-Most of the symptoms or reactions they cause are not serious and do not last long.
+Most of the symptoms or reactions they could potentially cause are not serious and do not last long.

-Known reactions caused by the vaccine
+Known reactions caused by the vaccine:

 • in most cases (more than 50% of individuals): pain at the injection site;